indigo255/stm32businesscard/README.md

+# THIS README IS NOW OUTDATED.
+THE PROJECT IS WAY COOLER AND AN ARTICLE IS COMING SOON!
+I've implimented my own border tracing algorithim to dramatically speed up rendering.
+There's a few other optimizations, such as shifting around image buffers, etc. <br>
+Software is still in disarray and could be optimized, however it runs smoothly.
+Hardware is working, I haven't had time to test all functionallity though.
+The battery does charge and discharge safely (cut off at 1v).<br>

 # STM32 Mandelbrot Explorer Buisness Card
 A battery powered business card that can explore the Mandelbrot set.
 Meant to be cheaply made for handing out.
 Will likely include a flappy bird clone to encourage recruiter competition.
 # Project in development!
 See below for a brief write up.